High-calorie foods and cancer prevention

 - Watch out for processed foods

-In general, the healthiest foods are those that haven’t been processed – this means they haven’t had extra sugar or fat added to them.
+In general, the healthiest foods are those that haven’t been processed – this means they haven’t had extra sugar or fat added to them, and the fibre is more likely to still be intact.
 Instead try to base your meals on vegetables, wholegrains, pulses and fruit.

 - Swap sugary drinks